JonBaltz/SteganographMVP/_PRESS-RELEASE.md

   > You can hide tons of things in a single photo, the information is encrypted and password protected, and your message is never saved to our database.
 It is almost impossible to see any differences in the images with the naked eye.

 ## Problem ##
-  > You never know when someone unwanted may be looking at your data, or when you want to communicate with somone without others knowing.
+  > You never know when someone unwanted may be looking at your data, or when you want to communicate with someone without others knowing.

 ## Solution ##
   > Your message is stored in the the color data of a photo and encrypted which makes it unreadable to anyone without using this service and the password.